 Here are just a few thoughts to share because I’ve been puzzled by The Spectre’s Bride.

 I’ve been asking myself why people in the nineteenth century would have gone to listen to a piece like The Spectre’s Bride.
-One answer to my question was that people wanted an exciting evening out with a few thrills and shivers acompanied by Dvorak’s great music.
+One answer to my question was that people wanted an exciting evening out with a few thrills and shivers accompanied by Dvorak’s great music.
 There were, of course, no streaming TV services with ghoulish, hyper-realistic special effects that we can enjoy at home.
 So, The Spectre’s Bride was great entertainment.

 Entertaining the nineteenth century audience was certainly part of the reason for The Spectre’s Bride.
 Poetry was big in that century.
 And the narrative poem was a feature of the times.
-Think of Lord Byron’s Don Juan, Longellow’s Hiawatha and Evangeline, Whittier’s Snowbound.
+Think of Lord Byron’s Don Juan, Longfellow’s Hiawatha and Evangeline, Whittier’s Snowbound.

 But more than this, it seems that the story of The Spectre’s Bride and variations on it had themes that gripped people.
 A little proof of this is that I read in Chorus Notes today that Washington Irving had written a story The Spectre Bridegroom about a living man who impersonates a dead one in order to win over the dead man’s fiancee.